-When you visit a website, you may notice the URL in the search bar changes slightly based on your location on the site or which web page you’re on at a given point in time.
+When you visit a website, you may notice the URL in the search bar changes slightly based on your location on the site or which web page you’re viewing.

-For example, you can visit hubspot.com to view and access the tools and services offered.
-You can also visit blog.hubspot.com to access the particular section of the website that hosts the blog content in order to find the tips, tricks, or explanations you need.
-Although the URL changes slightly, you’re still on HubSpot’s website.
+For example, you can visithubspot.com to view and access the tools and services offered.
+Or, you can visit blog.hubspot.com to access the section of our website that serves blog content.
+Although the URL changes slightly, you’re still on HubSpot’s website, under HubSpot’s domain.

-In this article, we’ll look at the part of the URL that does change — known as the subdomain — and why that is.
+In this article, we’ll look at the part of the URL that does change — called the subdomain — and why exactly that is.

 What is a subdomain name?

-A subdomain name is additional information added to the beginning of a website’s domain name.
-It allows you to separate and organize content for a specific function — such as a blog or an online store — from the rest of your website.
+A subdomain name is a piece of additional information added to the beginning of a website’s domain name.
+It allows websites to separate and organize content for a specific function — such as a blog or an online store — from the rest of your website.

-A domain name typically has two parts: The top-level domain (TLD) is the extension, such as .com or .org, and the second-level domain (SLD) is the unique part of the domain name, such as a business or brand name.
-In the hubspot.com example, .com is the TLD and hubspot is the SLD.
+A domain name typically has two parts: The top-level domain (TLD) is the extension, such as .com or .org, and the second-level domain (SLD) is the unique part of the domain name, often a business or brand name.
+In the hubspot.com example, com is the TLD and hubspot is the SLD.

 What is a subdomain used for?

-Subdomains make it simple for you to organize the various functions of your website, while also making it easier for users to find and use these different functions.
+Subdomains make it simple for you to organize the various functions of your website, while also making it easier for users to find these different functions.

-If you plan to add more functions to your website, such as a store or a forum, you might add a subdomain to your domain to help separate these sections of eCommerce or content from your main website.
+If you plan to add more functions to your website, such as a store, a forum, or a blog, you might add a subdomain to your domain to separate these functions off from your main website.

 You can also use subdomains to create localized content.
-For example, if you run a restaurant chain with multiple locations, customers can visit yourrestaurant.com for all-encompassing content.
-Or, customers looking for the menu at your Nashville location could get the information they're looking for via the subdomain for that restaurant location, nashville.yourrestaurant.com.
+For example, if you run a restaurant chain with multiple locations, customers can visit www.myrestaurant.com for all-encompassing content.
+Or, customers looking for the menu at your Nashville, Tennessee location can access this information via nashville.myrestaurant.com.

 How to Create a Subdomain